Artsy people are those that you usually see drawing, painting or doing crafty stuff (obviously). They love it so they can’t help themselves.

 A pencil.
 Such a small and un-personal present… but a very useful one.

-Is more likely that your friend has multiple pencils, even if he/she prefers other activities that don’t necessarily involve drawing or painting.
+It’s more likely that your friend has many pencils, even if he/she prefers other activities that don’t necessarily involve drawing or painting.

 A pencil is a must go when it comes to doing quick drafts, mind maps or even, lists (am I the only one who still does them with pencil and paper?).

-Then, if you choose a funny, customized pencil (or several) it will surely make someone smile.
+Then, if you choose a funny, customized pencil (or several like in this case), it will surely make someone smile.

-I never got a workshop voucher as a gift but in my opinion, it’s an interesting and different idea.
+I never got a workshop voucher as a gift, but in my opinion, it’s an exciting and different idea.

 Still, when purchasing a workshop’s voucher you have to consider: 1) if the person likes the subject or, at least, is willing to give it a try; and 2) if the schedule and date are flexible or can be altered.

-A one time surprise box can be bought for 16 euros.
-If you want to receive/send more than one, you will pay from 40 to 138 euros (plus shipping).
+You can buy a one-time surprise box for between 16 and 19 euros, from Workshoped.
+If you want to receive/send more than one, you will pay from 48 to 170euros (plus shipping).

 This is the last post where I recommend holiday presents for creative people, but feel free to let me know your opinion and other suggestions you might have.

-PS: As I’ve mentioned before, if you buy my suggestions from Book Depository, they will give me a small fee for those.
-So be a pall and do that (seriously, I need the money to buy Christmas presents too 🤑🎄).
+PS: As I’ve mentioned before, if you buy my suggestions from Book Depository, they will give me a small fee due to affiliate links.
+So be a pall and do that (seriously, I need the money to buy Christmas presents too).